nelsonaloysio/networkx-temporal/docs/source/examples/community.rst

 ###################

 Community detection is a fundamental task in network analysis.
-This simple example demonstrates how a network's temporal dynamics can benefit the detection of its mesoscale structures.
+This simple example demonstrates how a network's temporal dynamics can overall benefit the detection of its mesoscale structures.

 .. note::